gael-ian/vagrant-bindfs/README.md

 ### How to Test Changes

 If you've made changes to this plugin, you can easily test it locally in vagrant.

-From the root of the repo, do:
+Edit `Vagrantfile` and uncomment one or more of the selected test boxes.

-- `bundle install`
+Then, from the root of the repo, do:

-- `rake build`
+    bundle install
-- `bundle exec vagrant up`
+    bundle exec vagrant up

-This will spin up a default Debian VM and try to bindfs-mount some shares in it.
+This will spin up one or more VM and try to bindfs-mount some shares in it.
-Feel free to modify the included `Vagrantfile` to add additional test cases.
+Feel free to modify the included `Vagrantfile` or test helpers (in `test/test_helpers.rb`) to add additional boxes and test cases.